MicrosoftDocs/windows-ai-docs/docs/apis/imaging.md

 ## What can I do with the Windows App SDK and Image Segmentation?

-Image Segmentation can be used to identify objects in an image.
+Image Segmentation can be used to identify specific objects in an image.
+The model takes both an image and a "hints" object and returns a mask of the identified object.

-The model takes both an image and a "hints" object to find what you want to identify in the image more accurately.
-Hints can be provided in the form of coordinates for points that belong to what you're identifying, points that don't belong to what you're identifying, or a coordinate rectangle that encloses what you're identifying (multiple hint rectangles are supported but are not recommended as they may produce inferior results).
-You can use any combination of these types of hints to inform the model (the more hints you provide, the more precise the model can be).
+Hints can be provided in the form of coordinates for points that belong to what you're identifying, points that don't belong to what you're identifying, or a coordinate rectangle that encloses what you're identifying.
+You can use any combination of these types of hints to inform the model with the more hints you provide, the more precise the model can be.
+However there are certain guidelines that you should follow to avoid inaccurate results or errors.

-> [!NOTE]
+1. Multiple rectangles won't cause the API to throw an error but are not recommended.
+1. Using exclude points alone without include points or rectangles are not recommended.
-> A maximum of of 32 coordinates are supported (1 for a point, 2 for a rectangle).
+1. A maximum of of 32 coordinates are supported (1 for a point, 2 for a rectangle).

+The returned mask is in greyscale-8 format.
+The pixels of the identified object within the mask are 255 and the rest are 0 with no pixels holding any values in between.

 ### Identify an object within an image